2025 Property Taxes in California: What You Should Know

 A quick history lesson about previous tax laws is helpful to understand the full implications of Prop.
 19 and any future property tax changes.

 In 1986, California voters approved Prop.
 58, which permitted inheritors to keep the tax-assessed value of the grantors, who are generally parents or grandparents.
-In combination with Prop.
-13, this meant that children could be gifted or inherit their parents' home, which had appreciated in value considerably, while continuing to pay property taxes at the lower assessed rate of the parents.
+In combination with Proposition 13, this meant that children could be gifted or inherit their parents' home, which had appreciated in value considerably, while continuing to pay property taxes at the lower assessed rate of the parents.

 In addition, the inheritors were not required to live in the home and could keep it as an investment property.
 The rules also allowed parents to transfer up to $1 million per spouse or $2 million total in assessed value on additional properties without having the tax bill change.